Skip navigation

 Office of Multicultural Services

-Offers help for immigrants and refugees, including free interpreters.
-We can help you connect to county and community resources.
+Offers help for immigrants and refugees.
+We can connect you to county and community resources in your preferred language.
 Learn more about the Office of Multicultural Services.

 • Email: oms@hennepin.us